verebes1/TicTacToe/README.md

 # Tic Tac Toe

-Simple Tic Tac Toe app written entirely n SwiftUI.
+Simple Tic Tac Toe app written entirely in SwiftUI.
 It has various difficulties selected on the first screen.

 Easy, Medium, Hard.